UniUGG: Unified 3D Understanding and Generation via Geometric-Semantic Encoding: Experiments

-\textbf{Qualitative comparison} We further qualitatively assess our \method{}.
-Comparison results with CUT3R are shown in Fig.~\ref{fig:gen_qualy}.
+\textbf{Qualitative understanding and generation comparison} We further qualitatively assess our \method{} with CUT3R, shown in Fig.~\ref{fig:gen_qualy}.
 From the perspective of the generated area, \method{} accurately identifies which parts of the geometric structure need to be generated.
 Additionally, in terms of texture and semantic details, \method{} effectively leverages the reference image to plausibly infer new structures, such as windows and chairs.
-We also demonstrate the understanding capabilities of \method{} by generating captions for the scene from the generated visual representations.
-With \method{}, we can provide accurate descriptions of the 3D structure, even for parts that were previously unseen.
-In contrast, the baseline struggles to complete missing regions and lacks coherence in texture and semantic details, let alone understanding the scene.
+We also demonstrate the understanding capabilities of \method{} by generating captions for the scene from the generated visual representations. \method{} can provide accurate descriptions of the 3D structure, even for parts that were previously unseen.
+In contrast, the baseline struggles to complete missing regions and lacks coherence in structural details, let alone understanding the scene.
 These results highlight the strengths of \method{} in unified spatial understanding and 3D generation.
+We provide additional visualizations—including feature matching, evaluation under extreme view transformations, and failure cases—in Appendix~\ref{appendix_eval_generation}.